stjordanis/TezosJ/README.md

                         {
                         }
 ```
+  &nbsp;

-Remember to put the code above inside a Thread to avoid Network on main thread exception.
+Remember to put the code above inside a Thread to avoid Network on main thread exception.  &nbsp;

 # Disclaimer